Last Updated on by Rodrigo @ OutofYourComfortZone

-In many cities around the world there are bikes for rent nowadays.
+In many cities around the world, there are bikes for rent nowadays.
 Currently, in many cities, including São Paulo where I grew up, there are bike share schemes available.
 Normally you only need a credit card to use them.
 Who has never heard of New York’s Blue Bicycles (and the controversy too)?
-If the city doesn’t have this feature, ask at the front desk of your hostel, a good hostel’s receptionist always knows everything what you can do in the city and can tell you about a place to rent bikes.
+If the city doesn’t have this feature, ask at the front desk of your hostel, a good hostel’s receptionist always knows everything that you can do in the city and can tell you about a place to rent bikes.
 Often there are also bike tours with tour guides to show you the city or countryside.
 Much better than doing a tour holed up in a bus all day.
-Knocking on wood when I say this because hopefully I’ll never need it….but it’s always good to have adequate travel insurance when venturing the world with a bike.
+Knocking on wood when I say this because hopefully, I’ll never need it….but it’s always good to have adequate travel insurance when venturing the world with a bike.

 Go for a swim!!

 It’s not often that you will have swimming pools, lakes and the ocean available wherever you travel…..especially if it’s winter in the northern hemisphere.
 But if you are in beach places, you can always enjoy the water and keep fit rather than getting toasted in the sand.
 In many places, there are public pools that are often free!!
 And about lakes, it is always good to ask whether it is safe, but if you see a bunch of people swimming … go for it!!
 Once backpacking on a boiling day in Singapore, me and some people from the hostel went to a public swimming pool for about 2 dollars….instant relief from the heat.